 The likes of Zoom, Webex, Skype and Microsoft Teams have made it easier for us to communicate with each other, but it does add an extra element of stress when you’re worrying that it’s not going to work on your computer, your internet keeps dropping, or that you’re going to forget to take yourself off mute.
 To save a bucket load of worry, spend some time getting familiar with it beforehand.
 You’ll feel a lot more comfortable on the day if you’re not having to get to grips with a new piece of software for the first time.

 Taking deep breaths triggers our parasympathetic nervous system, which soothes us and helps us to feel calm.
 You can do it anywhere, and it only takes a few minutes.
 Breathe in through your nose, and out through your mouth, slowly.
 If it helps, you could count to four as you inhale, and then again when you exhale.
 You could do it two or three times a day in the lead up to your meeting, or you could just do it on the day, beforehand.
 There’s some more information about breathing exercises on the NHS website, here.

 4. Think positively

-Visualise yourself doing a great job in your 1-2-1 meeting.
+Visualise yourself doing a great job in your 1-to-1 meeting.
 Imagine that you’re answering the questions well, you’re getting on with the employer, and you’re asking some great questions of them, too.
 Give yourself a pep talk to remind yourself of your strengths, and tell yourself that you’ve got this!